MPh-py/MPh/docs/limitations.md

 Though users who do want to dig deeper may access the "pythonized" Java layer directly, via the `.java` attribute of `Client` instances (mapping to Comsol's `ModelUtil`) as well as `Model` (mapping to Comsol's `model`).
-Refer to Comsol's programming manual for details.
+Refer to section "Creating models" in chapter [Demonstrations](demonstrations) for an example and to Comsol's Programming Reference Manual for further details.

 This might even be worthwhile for Java developers of Comsol applications, as the interactive Python prompt provides easy